yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-023_Mobile_Number_More_Than_10_Digits.md

 # TC-023 – Verify Mobile Number rejects values with more than 10 digits

 ## 🧪 Test Steps
 1. Open Add New Address form
+2. Enter a valid country name
+3. Enter a valid name
-2. Enter a mobile number with more than 10 digits (e.g., 12345678901)
+4. Enter a mobile number with more than 10 digits (e.g., 12345678901)
-3. Fill all other required fields with valid data
+5. Fill all other required fields
-4. Click on "Submit"
+6. Click on "Submit"

 ---